privacyguides/privacyguides.org/docs/desktop-browsers.md

     Firefox includes a unique [download token](https://bugzilla.mozilla.org/show_bug.cgi?id=1677497#c0) in downloads from Mozilla's website and uses telemetry in Firefox to send the token.
 The token is **not** included in releases from the [Mozilla FTP](https://ftp.mozilla.org/pub/firefox/releases/).

 ### Recommended Configuration

-Tor Browser is the only way to truly browse the internet anonymously.
-When you use Firefox, we recommend changing the following settings to protect your privacy from certain parties, but all browsers other than [Tor Browser](tor.md#tor-browser) will be traceable by *somebody* in some regard or another.

 These options can be found in :material-menu: → **Settings** → **Privacy & Security**.